Survey of the Unemployed Shows 47% Say They

 About Express Employment Professionals

 Express Employment Professionals puts people to work.
-It generated more than $2.5 billion in temporary sales and employed nearly 400,000 people in 2013, and ranks as the largest privately held staffing company in the United States.
+It generated more than $2.5 billion in temporary sales and employed nearly 400,000 people in 2013, and ranks as the largest franchised staffing company and second largest privately held staffing company in the United States.
 Its long-term goal is to put a million people to work annually.